zaiisao/Documentation/en/Video/start_call_web.md

    Pay attention to the settings of `mode` and `codec` when creating the client:

    - `mode` determines the [channel profile](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#channel-profile).
-We use the `rtc` mode for one-to-one or group calls and the `live` mode for [live broadcasts](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#live-broadcast-core-concepts).
+We use the `rtc` mode for one-to-one or group calls and the `live` mode for live interactive streaming.
    - `codec` sets the codec that the web browser uses for encoding and decoding.
 Set it as `h264` as long as Safari 12.1 or earlier is involved in the call.
 If you need to use the web app on mobile phones, see [Use Web SDK on Mobile Devices](https://docs.agora.io/en/faq/web_on_mobile) for details.

    > Our tutorial creates a text input field for the user to enter the App ID on the webpage for demonstration purposes.
 For production, the App ID should be directly written into the code.